-So you sit at work for 40+ hours a week and your posture has become terrible.
+So you sit at work for forty or more hours a week and your posture has become terrible.

 I make it a habit to check it throughout the day.